-At Roots Interns we are proud to partner with NGOs and small start-up companies with ethical and sustainable practices; all organisations that are adding valuable contributions towards community programs, conservation efforts, or local and green economies.
-We offer non profit internships in Africa with these organizations in different academic fields.
+At Roots Interns we are proud to partner with nonprofits and small start-up companies with ethical and sustainable practices; all organizations that are adding valuable contributions towards community programs, conservation efforts, or local and green economies.
+We offer nonprofit internships in Africa with these organizations in different academic fields.

 This organization is South Africa’s oldest edible garden service that installs (and maintains) food gardens in homes, businesses, schools and communities.
 By helping South Africans to grow their own food, they are supporting a healthier, happier and more sustainable way of life for everyone.

-A mobile cinema that converts solar power to social impact.
+A nonprofit that converts solar power to social impact.
 They document simple engineering solutions in three-minute clips with practical information and how-to instructions and share these with rural communities during screenings and workshops across the continent, using a mobile solar cinema.

-A non-profit that works to implement long-term, positive change in the lives of individuals, families and communities in Africa.
-They currently operate in East and Southern Africa to ‘Educate, Enrich and Empower’ in three main areas of focus: Education and Enrichment, Health and Nutrition and Empowering community.
+A nonprofit that works to implement long-term, positive change in the lives of individuals, families, and communities in East and Southern Africa.
+They currently operate to ‘Educate, Enrich and Empower’ in the following areas: Education and Enrichment, Health and Nutrition, Empowering families, Conservation, and The Girl Impact.

 A nonprofit organization in Kenya that supports an Educational Center that provides education, food security, (health)care for over 300 vulnerable & orphaned children from the community.